A Novel XAI-Enhanced Quantum Adversarial Networks for Velocity Dispersion Modeling in MaNGA Galaxies: System Model

 \subsection{Dataset}

 The dataset used in this research study is proposed by \textit{Li et al.}~\cite{datasetaaasssdddfff}.
-It comprises detailed stellar population and kinematic properties for a sample of approximately 2110 galaxies extracted from the MaNGA DR14 sample.
+It comprises detailed stellar population and kinematic properties for a sample of approximately 2110 galaxies drawn from the MaNGA DR14.
 There are 11 features in the dataset, including the MaNGA galaxy ID, morphological type (with ``E" indicating early-type and ``S" indicating spiral galaxies), velocity dispersion (\texttt{logsigmae} in km/s), enclosed total mass (logM1/2 in solar masses), effective radius (\texttt{logRe} in kpc), mean stellar age (\texttt{logAge} in years), mean metallicity (\texttt{[Z/H]}), mean stellar mass-to-light ratio (\texttt{logM*/L} in solar units), and gradients for age (\texttt{DlogAge}), metallicity (\texttt{D[Z/H]}), and mass-to-light ratio (\texttt{DlogM*/L}).
 This rich set of features enables comprehensive analyses of galaxies’ structural properties, stellar populations, and dynamics.
 These are significant for understanding galaxy evolution and the interplay between morphology and internal kinematics.

 The dataset catalog was created based on the MaNGA Product Launch 5 (MPL5) catalog, an internal release nearly identical to SDSS-DR14.
 Researchers assembled the sample of 2778 galaxies from this catalog by selecting objects with a range of morphologies.
-Then, they applied full-spectrum fitting and Jeans Anisotropic Modeling (JAM) techniques to derive the stellar population parameters and kinematic profiles.
+They then applied full-spectrum fitting and Jeans Anisotropic Modeling (JAM) to derive the stellar population parameters and kinematic profiles.
 The resulting refined subset, which focuses on early-type and spiral galaxies, was formatted such that each galaxy's key physical properties and gradient measurements were systematically recorded for subsequent analyses.

 Fig.~\ref{FeatureDistribution} illustrates the distribution of each feature used in the model-building process, revealing generally bell-shaped histograms with varying degrees of skewness.
 Fig.~\ref{pca_lda} shows a PCA plot on the left and a t-SNE plot on the right, each capturing different facets of the data’s structure in reduced dimensions.
-Observationally, both plots indicate distinct clusters or groupings, suggesting underlying relationships or separability among the samples.
+Both plots show distinct clusters, suggesting underlying relationships or separability among the samples.